flatredball/FlatRedBallDocs/tutorials/entity-variants-using-inheritance.md

 <figure><img src="../.gitbook/assets/image (237).png" alt=""><figcaption><p>AnimationChianListFiles in each derived entity</p></figcaption></figure>

 Each derived entity needs to access the SpriteInstance defined in the base entity to modify its appearance.
-To od this, we can expose SpriteInstance in the base entity.
+To do this, we can expose SpriteInstance in the base entity.
 This can be done by selecting the Sprite in the base entity and setting its ExposedInDerived property to true.

 <figure><img src="../.gitbook/assets/image (238).png" alt=""><figcaption><p>The SpriteInstance in the base entity should have its ExposedInDerived set to true</p></figcaption></figure>